alex1701c/krunner-firefox/README.md

 #### Search from normal launcher
 You can also search for the profiles in your launcher or with the applications Krunner plugin.
 ![Search from normal launcher](https://raw.githubusercontent.com/alex1701c/Screenshots/master/FirefoxProfileRunner/search_profiles_from_launcher.png)

+Copyright notice:
+The icon for the private browsing is downloaded from the Firefox browser, the original one is located in a zip archive in /usr/lib/firefox/browser/omni.ja.